Computing

 Implement

-Purple Mash, an award-winning cross-curricular website for primary school students, is used to provide our computing curriculum and allows students to explore and advance their knowledge in a creative and imaginative manner.
-The teacher assigns children a “to do” each week that relates to the unit taught each half term.
-This enables children to progress and build on from their prior experiences, honing their knowledge, vocabulary, and abilities to become responsible, active users of the internet.
+Purple Mash (and Mini Mash for EYFS), an award-winning cross-curricular website for primary school students, is used to provide our Computing Curriculum and allows students to explore and advance their knowledge in a creative and imaginative manner.
+Teachers assign children a “to do” each week that relate to the unit taught each half term.
+This enables children to progress and build on from their prior experiences, using their knowledge, vocabulary, and abilities to become responsible, active users of the internet.
 This ensures that skills and information are built upon and sequenced correctly year after year to optimise learning for all students.
 E-safety lessons are completed every half-term and build on existing knowledge while also covering any current topics that may be significant.
 Children participate in the annual “Internet safety day” as well.

-Within digital literacy, children gain practical skills in the safe use of ICT as well as an ability to use these skills in addition to addressing relevant, worthwhile issues, such as recognising the safe use of the internet, networks, and email.
-We teach children the essential ideas and concepts of computer science, such as logic, algorithms, and data representation, in computer science.
+Key Stage 1 and 2 – Within digital literacy, children gain practical skills in the safe use of ICT as well as an ability to use these skills in addition to addressing relevant, worthwhile issues, such as recognising the safe use of the internet, networks, and email.
+We teach children the essential ideas and concepts of Computer Science, such as logic, algorithms, and data representation.
 We also teach a progression of Computing vocabulary to support children in their understanding.
 We provide pupils with access to a wide range of high-quality resources and cross-curricular opportunities to apply their Computing knowledge and abilities.

 Children are taught how systems work, the principles of programming, exploring and writing algorithms.
 They are taught to use analytical and problem-solving skills to create and debug programmes.